 Purchase a toothbrush made specifically for cats, which will be softer and smaller than your own toothbrush.
 If you prefer, you can use a toothbrush that you wear on your finger or wrap a piece of gauze around it.

 You should never use the toothpaste from your own bathroom.
-Human toothpaste can contain ingredients like fluoride and Xylitol that are toxic to cats.
+Human toothpaste can contain ingredients like fluoride that is toxic to cats.
 Cat toothpaste also comes in tempting flavors, like poultry or beef, which can help the process go easier.

 Let your cat examine and sniff the toothbrush.
 You can try dipping it in a bit of tuna water to attract your cat’s attention.
 You can also offer a small taste of the toothpaste.